typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/lines-around-comment.md

 :::danger Deprecated

-This rule has been deprecated moved to the [ESLint stylistic plugin](https://eslint.style).
+This rule has been moved to the [ESLint stylistic plugin](https://eslint.style).
 See [#8074](https://github.com/typescript-eslint/typescript-eslint/issues/8074) for more information.

 :::